 People usually think that the phrase ‘No man is an island’ comes from Shakespeare, as it sounds like it is one of Shakespeare’s many famous lines.
 It also sounds as though it may have come from the Bible.
 There are hundreds of quotations similarly mistaken as Shakespeare’s, such as “Hell hath no fury like a woman scorned,” that comes from a Restoration play, The Mourning Bride by William Congreve

-‘No man is an island’ is an idiom taken from a 1642 sermon by the Dean of St Paul’s Cathedral.
+‘No man is an island’ is an idiom taken from a 17th century sermon by the Dean of St Paul’s Cathedral.
 The Dean happened to be John Donne, a clergyman who now, almost four hundred years later, is regarded as one of the greatest English poets.

 It is often assumed that ‘no man is an island’ is from one of Donne’s poems: it’s ironic that though he is the author of some of the finest and most memorable verses in English poetry, this phrase, not from a poem, but a sermon, is the most famous quote from him.